surfinzap/tota/README.md

 	* translit-app component therefore works as SPA on its own
 * by the way, if you’d ever need a transliteration script, it’s also available on GitHub as a [separate library—translit](https://github.com/surfinzap/translit).

+## <a name="static-site"></a> Generating static site and sitemap

+### Static site
+When you’re running Nuxt.js in [Universal SSR mode](https://nuxtjs.org/guide#server-rendered-universal-ssr-), [generating a static site](https://nuxtjs.org/guide#static-generated-pre-rendering-) is easy—you call `npm run generate`.
+You will get a static HTML file for each page you have.
+However, the static generation is not including dynamic pages by default.

+In this project, majority of content are dynamic pages (projects and articles, in particular).
+If I wanted to generate static files of them, I had to include the routes in `nuxt.config.js` file.
+Here’s the [official documentation](https://nuxtjs.org/api/configuration-generate#function-which-returns-a-promise) and here’s how I adjusted my [`nuxt.config.js`](`nuxt.config.js`) file.
+There are two promises calling for a list of projects and for list of articles.

+### Sitemap
+I have used [@nuxtjs/sitemap](https://github.com/nuxt-community/sitemap-module) to auto-generate a Sitemap.
+This module will generate sitemap.xml for those pages that are known, i.e. not for the dynamic pages.
+But if you set the routes as we already did for the purpose of generating a static site, you are all set.
+By the way, the module is rather robust and I’m only using a portion of it.
+However, if you’d like to take a look at my config, take a look at [`nuxt.config.js`](`nuxt.config.js`) file.

 # <a name="special-thanks"></a> Special thanks